mecid/mecid.github.io/_posts/2020-08-26-managing-scenes-in-swiftui.md

 }
 ```

-SwiftUI will run the call the closure that you pass to the *onChange* modifier when the value of scene phase changes.
+SwiftUI will run the closure that you pass to *onChange* modifier whenever the value of scene phase changes.

 #### Custom scenes
-The composition is my favorite feature of SwiftUI.
+Composition is my favorite thing about SwiftUI.
 You can create many small views and compose them together into a complex picture.
 The same rule applies to scenes.
 You can create your custom scene that uses primitive scenes provided by SwiftUI.

 I work on the app that supports both watchOS and iOS.
 It shares the codebase between two platforms, but it has different feature sets on iOS and watchOS.
 Let's start with iOS.